TRENT-OS/os_configuration/README.md

 backend with **OS_CONFIG_SERVICE_BACKEND_MEMORY**.

-If the component is built using a filesystem backend, it is recommended to take a look also at the documentation of the TRENTOS FileSystemCore and PartitionManager libraries.
+If the component is built using a filesystem backend, it is recommended to take a look also at the documentation of the TRENTOS FileSystem library.
 Please also note the usage of the **os_core_api** lib in the next sample code segment.
 Along with other things, this also brings in the CAmkES interface file needed to build a client/server component setup.
 This will be